Castel Gandolfo: Transport

+Inside the Pontifical Villa there is a heliport used by the Pope for his air travel from the Vatican to Castel Gandolfo.

 Tourism

-Castel Gandolfo is the most popular tourist town of Castelli Romani.
+Castel Gandolfo is one of the most popular tourist town of the Roman Castles.
 Regular groups of Italian and foreign tourists utilize all of the parking built specifically for tourists.
 On the occasion of Angelus or the hearings on the Pope during his stay, many foreign pilgrims arrive in town, so that the streets and squares in the center are filled.
 However, Pope Francis gave up his papal residency not long after opening up the doors of the Apostolic Castle to the general public.

 Sports

 For the 1960 XVII Olympiad held in Rome, the Italian Olympic Committee built the Olympic Stadium and the Federal Center for Canoeing and Kayaking on Lake Albano.
 At this stage the races were held in this discipline, and even today the Italian Federation of Canoe / Kayak considers this one of its most important training sites.

 Canoeing/kayaking

 Since 1960, Lake Albano has been used for Olympic competitions for the sport.
 Currently, the Master Line Canoeing Sports Association, active since 2005, scored important achievements to promote the sport.
 Another school of kayaking is held by the ASD Polisportiva Giovanile Salesiana Castel Gandolfo.
 Prominent clubs currently running kayaking, dragon boat and canoeing activities are ASD Aisa Sport and Circolo Kayak Castel Gandolfo.